Periodontics

 • Gum Graft Surgery

-The treatment addresses the receding gums by covering the exposed roots, which reduces sensitivity, helps protect against tooth decay, and stops further recession.
+The treatment addresses receding gums by covering the exposed roots, which reduces sensitivity, helps protect against tooth decay, and stops further recession.

-• Surgery For Crown Lengthening
+• Surgery for Crown Lengthening

 • Dental Implant Surgery